padeny/yoorong/README.md

 ## Update frontend

-    Replace `static` and `template` in the frontend directory and then,
+    Replace `static` and `templates` in the frontend directory and then,

     `./start.sh reload nginx`